-In this collection of medical tales “reminiscent of Oliver Sacks and the best of medical writing” (Abraham Verghese, author of The Covenant of Water), a neurologist reckons with the stories we tell about our brains, and the stories our brains tell us.
+In this collection of literary essays “reminiscent of Oliver Sacks and the best of medical writing” (Abraham Verghese, author of The Covenant of Water), a neurologist reckons with the stories we tell about our brains, and the stories our brains tell us.

 “A rich and humane work, compelling in its compassion for the personal stories behind the symptoms that bring people to clinics.
 Pria Anand deftly weaves her own story of change with those of her patients.”